nodejs/node/deps/openssl/openssl/NOTES-PERL.md

 We do our best to limit ourselves to core Perl modules to keep the requirements down.
 There are just a few exceptions.

-## For Building

- * `Text::Template`

-   This module is not part of the core Perl modules.
-   As a matter of fact, the core Perl modules do not include any templating module to date.
-   This module is absolutely needed, configuration depends on it.

-## For Testing
+ * Text::Template this is required *for building*

+   To avoid unnecessary initial hurdles, we include a copy of this module in the source.
+It will work as a fallback if the module isn't already installed.

- * `Test::More`
+ * `Test::More` this is required *for testing*

    We require the minimum version to be 0.96, which appeared in Perl 5.13.4, because that version was the first to have all the features we're using.
    This module is required for testing only!
 If you don't plan on running the tests, you don't need to bother with this one.

-To avoid unnecessary initial hurdles, we have bundled a copy of the following modules in our source.
-They will work as fallbacks if these modules aren't already installed on the system.

-   Text::Template

 Notes on installing a Perl module
 ---------------------------------